-Ah, the allure of colorful Cuba!
+Ah, the allure of colourful Cuba!
 To explore Havana like a local is to slow down while taking in the rhumba and salsa rhythms, vibrant art, vintage cars and picturesque architecture in Old Havana.
 And maybe even while sipping a classic Mojito.
 To make the most of your Cuba cruise, Norwegian Cruise Line offers you two options to cruise to Cuba.
 Norwegian Sky departing from Miami & Norwegian Sun departing from Port Canaveral, both with overnight stays in Havana!
-Talk about maximizing your vacation time, wow.
+Talk about maximising your holiday time, wow.
 Let’s take a look at how you can Explore Havana Like a Local.

 Savor the Flavor

 Showcasing African and Spanish influences, Cuban cuisine offers dishes rich with root vegetables and seafood.
 After you've sampled fresh fruit and street food from the abundance of vendors, try a paladar, a traditional family run restaurant, where authentic food choices include Cuban sandwiches, fried sweet plantains or vaca frita (fried beef with onions).
 Finish with a refreshing libre granita and a cortadito (Cuban coffee).
 Or have a farm-to-table experience on the Mediterráneo Havana shore excursion, which includes plantation visits and a delicious lunch.

 A trip to Cuba wouldn't be complete without enjoying its' unique cultural heritage.
 Take a vintage taxi ride around the city or better yet, why not drive yourself?
 The Modern Havana in an American Classic shore excursion provides a chance to drive one of these beauties while touring sights such as Plaza de la Revolución (Revolution Square) and the riverside Parque Almendares (Havana Forest).